Stuzanna/stream-processing/README.md

 # stream-processing
-A collection of examples and learning on stream processing.
-Useful for getting setup locally in no time, introduction to fundamental concepts and reading my provided examples.
+A collection of examples and tips for getting started with stream processing using [Apache Kafka](https://kafka.apache.org/) & [Apache Flink](https://flink.apache.org/).
+This will be useful for those getting setup locally in no time and seeking an introduction to fundamental concepts with some worked examples.

-At time of writing this is primarily using [Apache Flink](https://flink.apache.org/).
+The below section on Flink is to accompany [the Medium article](https://medium.com/@smould1011/query-kafka-using-flink-sql-hands-on-guide-377da793d675).

 - [Flink](#flink)
 - [1.
 Practical tips for getting started with Flink](#1-practical-tips-for-getting-started-with-flink)